-MENTORING (2) CSU
+MENTORING (2) CSU Lecture: 2 hours

 Corequisite: Child Development 023 or Child Development 039.

 The class focuses on the principles and practices of supervision and evaluation of staff in Early Childhood Programs.
 Emphasis is placed on the role of experienced teachers who mentor or supervise new teachers and student teachers.
 This meets supervision requirement for the Child Development Permit.